folio-org/stripes/doc/dev-guide.md

 * `connect` -- a function that can be used to connect subcomponents to [stripes-connect](https://github.com/folio-org/stripes-connect), enabling that module to use [the Stripes Connect API](https://github.com/folio-org/stripes-connect/blob/master/doc/api.md) to communicate with WSAPIs such as those provided by Okapi.

-* `hasPerm` -- a function that can be used for [checking whether the presently logged-in user has a specified permission](#testing-for-permission).
+* `hasPerm` -- a function that can be used for [checking whether the presently logged-in user has the specified permissions](#testing-for-permission).

 * `hasInterface` -- a function that can be used for [checking whether the connected Okapi instance supports [a specified interface at a compatible version](#testing-for-interfaces).